for K-20+ Educators

 - or who wish to be e-developers in a variety of contexts

 This program prepares educators for 21st century teaching and learning in blended and fully online environments.
-The program covers integrating best practices in curriculum and instruction, culturally responsive teaching, learning/educational technology, online pedagogy, and curriculum development for blended and online delivery using emerging technologies.
+The program covers integrating best practices in curriculum and instruction, culturally responsive teaching, online learning/educational technology, online pedagogy, and curriculum development for blended and online delivery using emerging technologies.

 Benefits of earning a Master of Arts in Education: Education and Design in Learning Technology